-Students who have not met the 3.0 undergraduate cumulative GPA requirement are provided an opportunity to gain full acceptance.
+Students who have not met the 3.0 undergraduate cumulative GPA requirements or do not meet all of the program specific prerequisites are provided an opportunity to gain full acceptance.
+Depending on the degree program, additional information may be requested.
 In this case, students are provisionally admitted and limited to three courses of enrollment.
-To achieve full acceptance, provisional students must maintain a 3.0 cumulative GPA in their first three graduate courses.
+To achieve full acceptance. provisional students must maintain a 3.0 cumulative GPA in their first three graduate courses.
 Upon doing so, students are automatically converted to full acceptance status.
 If a provisional student fails to achieve a minimum 3.0 cumulative GPA after completing three courses, then he or she will be academically dismissed, and will not be permitted to enroll in any further courses.